 - Sprinkled into our lessons are "Self Directed Challenge" lessons, the student needs to accomplish on their own without any guidance from the tutorial.

 - Abstract coding concept instruction, we give students a run-down of object oriented programming and inheritance.

 - Best practice tutorials, we have students learn best practices like test-driven development, git branching and pull requests.

 - Coding challenges, that increase in complexity and will allow the student to solve complex problems, so they'll be able to build sophisticated applications as a junior web developer and not just CRUD apps.

-- Our support system, includes access to a Q&A forum and virtual weekly office hours where we troubleshoot coding problems and explain coding concepts in a group setting.
+- Our support system, includes access to a Q&A forum.
 We help students resolve errors in their app within a few hours when they ask questions in the forum, so you can spend your time in mentor sessions teaching rather than debugging.

 How experienced are students when they start working with a mentor?